kataras/iris/faq.md

 You can find all type aliases and their original package import statements at the [./context.go file](context.go).

-> Remember; this doesn't mean that you have to use those type alias, you can continue import the original packages as you did with Go version 1.8.
+> Remember; this doesn't mean that you have to use those type aliases, you can still import the original packages as you did with Go version 1.8, it's up to you.

 ## Active development mode